thecoshman/thecoshman.github.com/_posts/rest/2015-01-05-TheOtherVerbs.markdown

 OK, now this is something that you shouldn't have to think twice about.
 It's used to help upgrade from HTTP to HTTPS.
-I'm not an expert on the old security stuff, but as I understand it, most framework will manage this for you.
+I'm not an expert on the old security stuff, but as I understand it, most frameworks will manage this for you.
 So, don't think for a second you can avoid using it, equally don't waste time managing this yourself.

 ### Methods of Merit